The Brownian Spatial Coalescent: Introduction

-\begin{example} Starting from two lineages at locations $x_1$ and $x_2$, the probability that they coalesce at time $t > 0$ at location $z\in E$ is proportional to In particular, if $\nu_{2,2}(\diff z) = |\nu_{2,2}| \diff z$ (which will turn out to be a consequence of sampling consistency, see \cref{thm:samplingconintro}), then the probability that they reach a common ancestor at time $t > 0$ is proportional to since $\nut{2} = |\nu_{2,2}|$.
-This is a form of the Wright-Malecot formula.
-The normalisation is given by If $r = |x_1-x_2|$ is small, then $N^{\boldsymbol \nu}(x_1,x_2)$ is of order $r^{2-d}$ if $d \ge 3$, of order $\log \frac{1}{r}$ if $d = 2$, and of order $1$ if $d = 1$.
-Similar calculations lead to higher-order versions of the Wright-Malecot formula. \end{example}

-\begin{remark} \begin{enumerate} \item If we formally replace $E$ with a singleton, and Brownian motion with the trivial Markov process on $E$, then the spatial factors in \cref{fig:figfspintro} vanish, the transition measures reduce to constants, and by a simple argument about competing exponential clocks, the remaining exponential structure exactly describes the law of the non-spatial coalescent with transition rates $\lambda_{n,k} = |\nu_{n,k}|$.
-The same is true if simultaneous mergers are allowed. \item This is a very ``non-Markovian'' description of a Markov process.
-The Markov property in terms of this description states that, if we sample the decorated coalescence tree at time zero and start running the particles along the corresponding Brownian bridges, and at some time $t > 0$ we resample the decorated coalescence tree for the remaining lineages using their current locations as initial conditions, and run them along the Brownian bridges associated with the new tree, then this does not affect the overall law of the process. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate} \item If we formally replace $E$ with a singleton, and Brownian motion with the trivial Markov process on $E$, then the spatial factors in the formula for $P^{\boldsymbol x}$ vanish, the transition measures reduce to non-negative numbers $\lank$, and we exactly recover the law of a non-spatial coalescent with transition rates $\lank$. \item The way in which we have described the law of the Brownian spatial coalescent is not inherently Markovian.
+The Markov property in terms of this description states that, if we sample the decorated coalescence tree at time zero and start running the particles along the corresponding Brownian bridges, and at some time $t > 0$ we resample the decorated coalescence tree for the remaining lineages using their current locations as initial conditions, and run them along the Brownian bridges associated with the new tree, then this does not affect the overall law of the process. \item We do not have a nice characterisation of the measures $\boldsymbol \nu$ for which $N^{\boldsymbol \nu}$ is finite and continuous, but a sufficient condition is that all transition measures are constant multiples of Lebesgue measure, see \cref{lem:NF}.
+The function $N^{\boldsymbol \nu}$ also reveals a technical reason why it was necessary to exclude some points from the state space $\mathcal{X}$: If $\boldsymbol x$ approaches a point in the boundary of $\mathcal{X}$, then $N^{\boldsymbol \nu}(\boldsymbol x)$ diverges if the transition measure associated with the coalescent event that would have to happen instantaneously is non-zero, see also \cref{rem:Ndivergence} and the following remark. \item If we start from $n=2$ lineages at locations $\boldsymbol x = (x_1,x_2)$, and additionally $\nu_{2,2}(\diff z) = |\nu_{2,2}| \diff z$ (which will turn out to be a consequence of sampling consistency, see \cref{thm:samplingconintro}), then the probability that the two particles reach a common ancestor at time $\tau > 0$ is obtained by integrating \cref{eq:Pxtwoparticles} over $\xi$:

-The main work in the proof of \cref{thm:BSCintro} is to construct the measures $\nunk$ using only the defining property (\cref{def:BSCintro}) and the Markov property of a given Brownian spatial coalescent.
-The idea is to apply the Markov property at the (random) time of the first merge event, and proceed inductively over the number of initial particles, starting with two.